Our structure

 Supporting and developing a sustainable rural health care workforce and quality health services for rural communities have been a career long interest.

-Mary Anne chairs the WA Country Health Service Board Audit and Risk Committee.
+Diane chairs the WA Country Health Service Board Safety and Quality Committee.

 Mr Colin Holt